wekontrol/FinanceV1.4/replit.md

 - Interactive Financial Health Score widget with dynamic colors and animations

 **Technical Implementations & Feature Specifications:**
-- **Notification Management:** Supports Web Push Notifications (Service Worker, subscribers in `push_subscriptions` table) and Email Notifications (SendGrid integration).
+- **Notification Management:** Supports Web Push Notifications (Service Worker, subscribers in `push_subscriptions` table) and Email Notifications (SendGrid integration optional).
 Users and Super Admins can configure preferences for budget alerts, subscription reminders, financial tips (AI insights), and goal progress.
 - **Budget History Tracking:** Automated tracking of monthly spending by category in a `budget_history` table.
 Auto-saves history on month change and uses a background scheduler.
 Includes subscriptions in budget calculations.
 - **User-Specific Budgets:** Allows users to create and manage their own budget categories, isolated per user, with validation to prevent duplicate categories for the same user.
 - **Expanded Frequencies:** Offers 6 recurrence options for subscriptions: Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, and Annually.